hyuliaaa/JavaITTalents/month3/Multhithreading.md

 ### Two threads accessing a single file
-If we have a file and we have two thread that access this file, we should not allow both threads to access the same file at the same time.
+If we have a file and we have two threads that access this file, we should not allow both threads to access the same file at the same time.
 If one thread is accessing, the other should wait.
 If one thread finishes it should inform the other that is waiting that the first one has finished work.
 Think of printers and people that use them as a good example.